Linklancien/vplayint/README.md

-A V module that manage the link between a key and it's action, also provide boutons.
+A V module that manages the link between a key and it's action, also provide boutons.

 It allows the change of the keybinds dynamically.

 use ```v install Linklancien.playint``` to download this module and then ```import linklancien.playint``` in your .v file to use it.
-It use the module gg.
+It uses the module gg.

 Good to know for an easy use:
-- use a struct that possesses all the fiel of the Appli interface:
+- use a struct that possesses all the fields of the Appli interface:
    ```
    pub interface Appli {
     mut: